benjooom/HCI-Final/README.md

 I created the GitHub upload/download functions using GET/POST commands in the GitHub API.
 I also added a QR code generator that is able to generate links to our gallery page.
 I also helped test and debug the display with my team, resolving some of the bugs we found.

 Emily Cai (ec966):
 I wrote the HTML files for the 'Index' and 'Introduction' pages.
 I created the animated GIF for the start pose.
+I collaborated with the team to test the display.

 Ziteng Jiao(zj89):
 I developed the tracking manager and the painting canvas.